 Dr. Jeremy Sims, MD, supports this statement and adds, “Reducing your weight by 10 percent can decrease your risk of developing heart disease by improving how your heart works, reducing your blood pressure, and reducing the levels of blood cholesterol and triglycerides”.

 3. Builds muscles

-The Bill Bone Bike Law firm focuses its practice on sports injury, thus all of the firm’s attorneys know plenty about muscle building.
-In their stated opinion, every muscle in the body benefits from cycling, and that includes the most obvious ones: Soleus, and gastrocnemius; Hamstrings and quadriceps; Gluteus maximus, medius, and minimus; Biceps, and triceps; Deltoids; Plantar flexors, and dorsiflexors.
+The Bill Bone Bike Law firm focuses its practice on sports injury.
+Thus, all of the firm’s attorneys know plenty about muscle building.
+In their stated opinion, every muscle in the body benefits from cycling, including the most obvious ones: Soleus and gastrocnemius; Hamstrings and quadriceps; Gluteus maximus, medius, and minimus; Biceps, and triceps; Deltoids; Plantar flexors, and dorsiflexion.

 Even shifting positions on your bike delivers muscle boosts, they say, so “Whether standing, leaning forward, or ducking on trail rides…these shifts in body movements place pressure on the upper body and help to tone and strengthen the region.”

 According to Bicycling.com columnist Selene Yeager, oxygen-rich air is drawn in every time you take a breath, and carbon dioxide waste is expelled.
 Start pedaling; this exchange impacts your heart and muscles because you use more lung space.
 As your heart rate increases, abs “spring into action” as your lungs pull in more air, but not all is pristine.

 By inhaling what Yeager calls “gunk,” the body calls up mucus reserves to help rid the lungs of junk, and as this happens, lung capacity increases.
 In fact, a Respiratory Physiology and Neurobiology study concluded that 12 weeks of high-intensity interval training could improve your lung capacity even more.

 5. Decreases cancer risk